FrontEndFoxes/curriculum/workshop/half-day/half-day1.md

   }
 ```

-Now You should see the stars updating as you play.
+Now you should see the stars updating as you play.

 * 3 stars = 30 moves or less
 * 2 stars = 40 moves or less